 What is a Single Sign-On Session?
-A Brief Overview

 On this page

-The Curity SSO session
+The SSO Session

 An SSO session (authenticated session) is a result on the server after a successful authentication.
 It contains information about: